Peter Calvocoressi: Early years

-In 1926 he was elected a scholar of Eton in second place, a position which he retained for the greater part of the next five years.
+In 1926, he was elected a scholar of Eton in second place, a position which he retained for the greater part of the next five years.
 Switching from the standard Classical curriculum to History, he was taught by, among others, the young Robert Birley.
 At Balliol College, Oxford, in 1931–1934, he was tutored in Modern History mainly by B. H. Sumner and V. H. Galbraith, obtaining a First.

 Career

 He was called to the Bar in 1935 and worked in Chancery Chambers until the outbreak of World War II.
 He spent most of the war as an RAF Intelligence officer at GC&CS Bletchley Park.
 He worked in 'Hut 3', where decrypted Enigma messages were translated and analysed, and Ultra intelligence was prepared for dispatch to commanders in the field.
 Calvocoressi rose to be head of the Air Section, which dealt with Luftwaffe intelligence.
 In summer 1945, he was accredited by British Intelligence to obtain evidence for all four Chief Prosecutors at the International Military Tribunal at Nuremberg.
 As a member of the British prosecution team, he cross-examined former German Field Marshal Gerd von Rundstedt during the trial.
 Calvocoressi later advised the US Chief Prosecutor (General Telford Taylor), who had been his Bletchley colleague, in some of the American follow-up trials (1946–1949).

-In 1945, he contested the General Election, as the Liberal candidate for Nuneaton, finishing third.
+In 1945, he contested the general election, as the Liberal candidate for Nuneaton, finishing third.

-In 1950–1955 he worked at the Royal Institute for Foreign Affairs (Chatham House), writing five volumes in the series of Annual Surveys of International Affairs, which had previously been written by Arnold Toynbee.
+From 1950 to 1955, he worked at the Royal Institute for Foreign Affairs (Chatham House), writing five volumes in the series of Annual Surveys of International Affairs, which had previously been written by Arnold Toynbee.
 From 1955 to 1966, he was a partner in the publishing firms of Chatto and Windus and the Hogarth Press.
 From 1966 to 1973, he was Reader in International Relations at the University of Sussex, a post which was created for him.

-In 1973 he was enticed back to publishing by the offer of the newly created post of Editor-in-Chief of Penguin Books.
+In 1973, he was enticed back to publishing by the offer of the newly created post of Editor-in-Chief of Penguin Books.
 He was appointed Publisher and Chief Executive of Penguin in the following year.
 But he fell into disagreements with Penguin's parent company Pearson Longman, and was removed in 1976.

-During this period (1955-1976) he was for ten years a part-time member of the United Nations Sub-Commission on the Promotion and Protection of Human Rights, and was Chairman of the Africa Bureau, the London Library, Chios Charities, and Open University Enterprises Ltd. He also served on the governing bodies of Chatham House, the Institute of Strategic Studies, and Amnesty International.
+During this period (1955-1976), he was for ten years a part-time member of the United Nations Sub-Commission on the Promotion and Protection of Human Rights, and was Chairman of the Africa Bureau, the London Library, Chios Charities, and Open University Enterprises Ltd. He also served on the governing bodies of Chatham House, the Institute of Strategic Studies, and Amnesty International.

 He wrote twenty books, mostly on contemporary history; one of these – World Politics Since 1945 – passed through nine editions.
 Threading My Way, an autobiography, appeared in 1994.
 He set private life before and above his career and never had cause to question this priority.

 In 1990, he was awarded an honorary doctorate by the Open University.